Scattering in Black Hole Backgrounds and Higher-Spin Amplitudes: Part I: A classical Wave-Particle duality and the eikonal in Kerr

+where we have removed the $i\epsilon$ factor since we are left with a well behaved integral.
+We can explicitly evaluate it to get

-where we have performed the 2d integration noting that $\vec{b}$ and $\vec{k}_2\times \vec{a}$ are both orthogonal to $p_1$ and $k_2$.
+Here we have performed the 2d integration noting that $\vec{b}$ and $\vec{k}_2\times \vec{a}$ are both orthogonal to $p_1$ and $k_2$.
 The IR piece is independent of both the impact parameter and the spin, and can be given as

 where in the second form we used dimensional regularization with the dim-reg parameter $\varepsilon$.
 This was expected since the massless amplitude is known to contain an IR divergent phase.\footnote{Indeed, eikonal methods have proven powerful in evaluating the IR-divergent phase for massless amplitudes, see e.g. \cite{Naculich:2011ry}.}